AdaCore/spark2014/docs/lrm/source/introduction.rst

 to synthesize a conservative approximation of at least a minimum of |SPARK|
 specific aspects from the source code of a unit.

-The synthesis of |SPARK| aspects facilitates a generative approach where, for instance, high-level subprograms have explicit aspects specified but lower-level ones are omitted.
-The synthesis of aspects also assists in maintenance as the synthesized aspects may be used or they are available to correct explicit specified aspects.

-Synthesis of |SPARK| aspects is also fundamental for the retrospective analysis of pre-existing code where no |SPARK| specific aspects are provided.
+Synthesis of |SPARK| aspects is fundamental to the analysis of pre-existing code where no |SPARK| specific aspects are provided.

 The mandatory requirements of a |SPARK| analysis tool is that it shall be